ezzyqq/hyprdots/README.md

 ### 🚨 Issues
 #### Installation script
-The installation script works **ONLY on Arch-like Distributions (like Artix, EndeavourOS, Manjaro)**
+The installation script works **ONLY on Arch-like Distributions (like Artix, EndeavourOS, CachyOS)**

 #### Waybar
 If your laptop has a battery, you'll need to edit the waybar configuration and at `"custom/separator", "battery", ` line, remove the '\*/' and '\/*'